 Last Updated 11:30am, 17 November 2020

-The one thing everyone can do to help others is to follow the government advice for the local COVID alert level.
+The one thing everyone can do to help others is to follow the government advice to stay safe.

 However, there are also many opportunities to volunteer to help support neighbours, communities and the NHS.